Push It (Salt-n-Pepa song): History

-The original version of "Push It" was first released as the B-side to the 12-inch single "Tramp" in 1987.
+The original version of "Push It" was released as the B-side to the 12-inch single "Tramp" in 1987.
 The corresponding 7-inch single contained a "Mixx-It" remix by San Francisco DJ and producer Cameron Paul; this was the radio version that gave the group its first mainstream hit.
 It advanced into the US Billboard Top 40 the week of December 26, 1987, eventually reaching its peak of number 19 the week of February 20, 1988.
 "Push It" and "Let's Talk About Sex" tie as the group's highest-charting UK hit, both peaking at number two in that country.

-The original 1986 editions of the album Hot, Cool & Vicious did not contain "Push It".
-When the Cameron Paul remix of "Push It" became a radio hit, the album was reissued with the "Push It" remix added, along with the original versions of "Tramp" and "Chick on the Side" replaced by remixes.
+The original 1986 edition of the album Hot, Cool & Vicious did not contain "Push It".
+When the Cameron Paul remix of "Push It" became a radio hit, the album was reissued with the "Push It" remix, along with the original versions of "Tramp" and "Chick on the Side" replaced by remixes.

 Lyrics

-The song quotes a line from "You Really Got Me" by the Kinks, with the word "girl" replaced with "boy": "Boy, you really got me goin'/You got me so I don't know what I'm doin'."
+The song quotes a line from "You Really Got Me" by the Kinks, with the word "girl" replaced by "boy": "Boy, you really got me goin'/You got me so I don't know what I'm doin'."
 (For this, Ray Davies received a songwriting credit for "Push It.")
 It also quotes "Pick up on this" from "I'm a Greedy Man" and "There it is" from "There It Is", both by James Brown.
-The whispered "Push it" is sampled from the 1977 recording "Keep on Pushin'" by the band Coal Kitchen.
-This song is written in the key of A minor.
+The whispered "Push it" is sampled from the band Coal Kitchen's 1977 recording "Keep on Pushin'".
+The song is in A minor.

 Recognition and sales

 "Push It" was nominated for Best Rap Performance at the 31st Annual Grammy Awards.
-It was certified gold on March 23, 1988 by the RIAA for selling a million units.
-It was later certified platinum on October 13, 1989, under the new threshold for singles, which had been lowered to 1,000,000 sales earlier that year.
+It was certified gold on March 23, 1988, by the RIAA for selling a million units.
+It was certified platinum on October 13, 1989, under the new threshold for singles, which had been lowered to 1,000,000 sales earlier that year.